St3plox/Blogchain/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 The simplest way to get started is to use docker.
 Otherwise you will have to install Go 1.22, npm, hardhat, mongod, redis.
-Startup the mongodb server, than hardhat tesnet, than frontend and backend api
+Startup the mongodb server, than hardhat tesnet, redis server, frontend and backend api.

 ### Prerequisites
 *docker